 When proportional editing is turned on and you are transforming some vertices, a circle appears in the 3D window to show the "radius of influence", that is, the distance over which the force exerted by a vertex extends.
 You can change the size of the radius of influence using the scroll wheel on the mouse or the "PageUp" and "PageDown" keys.
-In the following image, a sphere is in Edit Mode and a group of vertices is being dragged.
-The faint white circle shows the radius of influence, and you can see that vertices within that radius have shifted somewhat in the same direction as the dragged vertices.
+In the following image, an icosphere is in Edit Mode and a group of vertices is being dragged.
+The white circle shows the radius of influence, and you can see that vertices within that radius have shifted somewhat in the same direction as the dragged vertices.
 The shape that results from this edit will be much nicer than if only the selected vertices were moved.

 (Try selecting the vertices along equator of a UV Sphere and scaling the selection up, with proportional editing enabled.
 You can make something like a flying saucer shape!)

 Extrusion is a powerful method for adding geometry to a mesh.
 Extrusion duplicates one or more geometry elements (vertices, edges, or faces), with the duplicate attached to the original mesh with more new edges or faces.
-The easiest way to do this is with "quick extrude" (although it doesn't offer the most control).
+One way to do this is with "quick extrude" (although it doesn't offer the most control).
 To use it, put the mesh object into Edit Mode and select the geometry elements that you want to duplicate.
 Mostly commonly, that will mean one of the faces of a mesh, although you can also do multiple faces or single edges.
 Selecting a face means selecting all the vertices of that face.
-Then all you have to do is control-left-click at some point, and the selected face will be duplicated at that point.
+Then all you have to do is control-right-click at some point, and the selected face will be duplicated at that point.
 (Note that this is the same way that you would extend a curve.)
 The original face is now de-selected, and the new duplicate face is selected instead, making it easy to move, scale, or rotate the new face and to add more faces at other locations.

-For more control, select the geometry that you want to duplicate and press the "e" key.
-When you extrude using the "e" key, the duplicated geometry is in the same location as the original and will not be visible, but it is selected and in grab mode so that you can easily move it away from that location simply by moving the mouse or pressing arrow keys.
+For more control, select the geometry that you want to duplicate and press the "E" key.
+When you extrude using the "E" key, the duplicated geometry is in the same location as the original and will not be visible, but it is selected and in grab mode so that you can easily move it away from that location simply by moving the mouse or pressing arrow keys.
 Remember that you can constrain the possible translations by holding down the control keys while dragging.
 And remember to left-click or press Return to exit from grab mode!